pizzasuperapp/ChainlinkPizza/README.md

 By default this will start on port 6688.
 You should be able to access the UI at [http://localhost:6688/](http://localhost:6688/).

-Chainlink provides a remote CLI client as well as a UI.
+Chainlink Pizza provides a remote CLI client as well as a UI.
 Once your node has started, you can open a new terminal window to use the CLI.
 You will need to log in to authorize the client first:

 ```bash
 chainlink admin login